-Corymbia maculata, the Spotted Gum, is a medium to tall tree usually with a solitary trunk.
+Corymbia maculata, the Spotted Gum, is a medium to tall tree, potentially reaching 50 m in height. usually with a solitary trunk.

 Corymbia maculata is a very ornamental tree but be warned.
 This species is too large for suburban gardens.
 The Spotted Gum could be grown on rural properties or in parks.

 It is sued to good effect in a copse in a lot of park and urban landscapes.
 Trees tend to grow uniformly and match each other for spped of growth.

 The specimen, in our cold climate garden (near Armidale), is over 15 years old and has reached a height of ten metres.
 Even in our frosty climate C. maculata has survived and thrived.
 The tree flowers prolifically every year.

 Spotted Gum timber has many uses.
 It is hard, very tough and used for construction, fibreboard and plywood.
 The flowers produce good quality pollen for bees and honeyeaters are attracted to the blooms.
 The leaves are eaten by koalas.

 The species was described by W. J. Hooker (as Eucalyptus maculata) in 1844 from material collected in the Hunter Valley of NSW.
 The thumbnail image is the drawing that accompanied the 1844 description.